Humana Roche False Claims Act Action

 Case Summary

-In 2014, Sanford Heisler Sharp filed a whistleblower action on behalf of the Relator, a former employee of Roche Diagnostics, alleging that the company violated the Anti-Kickback Statute and False Claims Act by submitting false claims to the Medicare Advantage program, and that when the whistleblower reported this fraudulent activity to corporate management she was terminated in retaliation.
+In 2014, Sanford Heisler Sharp McKnight filed a whistleblower action on behalf of the Relator, a former employee of Roche Diagnostics, alleging that the company violated the Anti-Kickback Statute and False Claims Act by submitting false claims to the Medicare Advantage program, and that when the whistleblower reported this fraudulent activity to corporate management she was terminated in retaliation.

 The whistleblower Complaint alleged that Indianapolis-based Roche Diagnostics, which manufactures and markets medical devices to monitor and manage blood sugar, and co-defendant Humana, based in Louisville, Ky., and which administers Medicare Advantage health plans, entered into a kickback relationship.